 - Church's Blue Hole - North Andros.
 140 m wide, beautiful, almost perfectly round water filled sinkhole, one of the many in this area.
 Covered with 18 m thick layer of freshwater.
 Sea water starts below it.

 - Dean's Blue Hole - Long Island.
-World's deepest sinkhole in the sea, 202 metres deep and only 25 - 35 metres across.
+202 metres deep sinkhole in the sea, only 25 - 35 metres across.

 - Ocean Hole - South Eleuthera.
 Rounded sinkhole filled with sea water, for most part up to 30 m deep.
 It experiences sea tides as it is connected to the 300 m distant sea with underground passages.
 At the southwest corner is located very deep, unexplored hole - possible entrance in such passage.